ocaml/dune/doc/dune-libs.rst

 ``<version>-<commits-since-version>-<hash>[-dirty]``.

-Note that in the case where the version string is obtained from the the version control system, the version string will only be written in the binary once it is installed or promoted to the source tree.
+Note that in the case where the version string is obtained from the version control system, the version string will only be written in the binary once it is installed or promoted to the source tree.
 In particular, if you evaluate this expression as part of the build of your package, it will return ``None``.
 This is to ensure that